namubiru32/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that writes into the file
-Write a script that duplicates the last line of the file iacta a script that deletes all the regular files
+Write a script that duplicates the last line of the file iacta a script that deletes all the regular files a script that counts the number of directories and sub-directories in the current directory.